 Here are our top 10 tips that will help you to make sure your car does not overheat in summers.

 Parking in the shade

 One of the simplest ways to ensure that your car is not heating up is to park it in the shade, away from direct sunlight.
-Direct sunlight not only heats up the engine but also causes discolouration on the car body and the inside upholstery like seat covers.
+Direct sunlight not only heats up the engine but also causes discoloration on the car body and the inside upholstery like seat covers.
 You can also consider tinted windows to keep the sunlight out of the car and keep the interiors relatively cooler.

-Finding shade for parking your car has sort of become a luxury, especially in cities like Toronto and Mississauga.
+Finding shade for parking your car has sort of becoming a luxury, especially in cities like Toronto and Mississauga.
 It is a good idea to carry a sunshade with you if you know that your car is going to be parked in the sun for a long duration.